marmelab/react-admin/UPGRADE.md

 ## `<AutocompleteInput>` no longer accepts a `filter` prop

 Material-ui's implementation of the autocomplete input has radically changed.
-React-admin maintains backwards compatibility, except for the `filter` prop, which no longer makes sense in the new impementation.
+React-admin maintains backwards compatibility, except for the `filter` prop, which no longer makes sense in the new implementation.

 ## `<Datagrid>` No Longer Accepts `options`, `headerOptions`, `bodyOptions`, and `rowOptions` props